cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     return agg_result
 ~~~

-The inputs to this procedure are the same as the aggregation function computed by
+The inputs to this procedure include the parameters of the aggregation function
-the DAF: an aggregation parameter and a sequence of measurements.
-The procedure
+computed by the DAF: an aggregation parameter and a sequence of measurements.
-prescribes how a DAF is executed in a "benign" environment in which there is no
+It also includes the application context.
+The procedure prescribes how a DAF is
-adversary and the messages are passed among the protocol participants over
+executed in a "benign" environment in which there is no adversary and the
-secure point-to-point channels.
-In reality, these channels need to be
+messages are passed among the protocol participants over secure point-to-point
-instantiated by some "wrapper protocol", such as {{?DAP}}, that realizes these
+channels.
+In reality, these channels need to be instantiated by some "wrapper
-channels using suitable cryptographic mechanisms.
-Moreover, some fraction of
+protocol", such as {{?DAP}}, that realizes these channels using suitable
-the Aggregators (or Clients) may be malicious and diverge from their prescribed
+cryptographic mechanisms.
+Moreover, some fraction of the Aggregators (or
-behaviors. {{security}} describes the execution of the DAF in various
+Clients) may be malicious and diverge from their prescribed behaviors.
-adversarial environments and what properties the wrapper protocol needs to
+{{security}} describes the execution of the DAF in various adversarial
-provide in each.
+environments and what properties the wrapper protocol needs to provide in each.

 # Definition of VDAFs {#vdaf}